 How ProjectManager Helps with Aggregate Planning

 Work management software helps you reign the variables in your aggregate planning and let you manage your production to keep capacity matched with demand.
-ProjectManager is a cloud-based software that gives you better insights into your manufacturing process, workforce and budget, because it delivers real-time data.
+ProjectManager is a cloud-based software that gives you better insights into your manufacturing process, workforce and budget because it delivers real-time data.

 Managers understand that aggregate planning is all about resources.
 You can use the Gantt chart to plan production, filter for the critical path and set a baseline to always have project variance available to view.
 Set up your budget, then manage costs.
 Your resources’ costs are automatically calculated as your team logs their hours worked.
-The Gantt chart has a timeline, which provides a visual into the whole production cycle.
+The Gantt chart has a timeline, which provides a visual of the whole production cycle.

 Keeping track of your team, their hours and availability is key to a successful aggregate production plan.
 With ProjectManager, you can set your teams’ workdays, holidays and PTO.
 You can also view all the tasks assigned to them on a Team Page.
 Then, you can switch over to the color-coded workload chart.
 From there, you can re-allocate their work to balance their workload and help them work more productively.